 - It is pricier compared to the felt underlayment

-- It has a low rating or permeability, so it is not the best material to have proper ventilation, but otherwise is great to combat moisture.
+- It has a low rating or permeability, so it is not the best material to have proper ventilation, but otherwise, it is great to combat moisture.

 Is Underlayment Necessary for Metal Roof

-Metal is definitely a durable material for the roofing system.
+Metal is definitely a durable material for roofing systems.
 In fact, they can last up to 70 years.
-Its resistance to weather such as blizzards or rainstorms and its excellent durability are part of why it is commonly used worldwide.
+Its resistance to weather, such as blizzards or rainstorms, and its excellent durability are part of why it is commonly used worldwide.

 However, it still needs to be taken care of to last as long as it should.
-If you still wonder if adding underlayment for a metal roof is necessary, then the answer is yes!
+If you are still wondering if adding underlayment for a metal roof is necessary, then the answer is yes!
 Underlayment is highly recommended to be added to metal roofing.